charlie-wartnaby/SimChemistryForWindows/README.md

 As well as molecules, it includes pistons (which squeeze molecules), walls to contain them, and monitor regions to measure properties.
 You can also add annotations.

+The algorithms include:
+* Managing a discrete-time simulation with both soft (forces) and hard (collisions) interactions
+* Modified Lennard-Jones interaction between molecules
+* Elastic collision interactions between molecules, walls and pistons
+* Ineleastic collisions between molecules and walls (to set temperature)
+* Reactive collisions between molecules above an activation energy, conserving momentum, respecting a formation energy
+* Interactions to allow monitoring regions to measure and control properties

 Finally, scripts can be recorded and replayed to provide repeatable demonstrations, for teaching.

+## System Requirements
+SimChemistry for Windows 2.2 should run under any 32-bit version of Windows (95 or higher).

+## General

 This project was previously available at http://www.simchemistry.co.uk, but I may not renew that domain again, hence it is now here.
 However, it is not maintained.